 After the completion of my Ph.D. dissertation project, I further developed its ecological and processual approach theoretically in four recent articles in Sociological Theory (“Field and Ecology”), American Journal of Sociology (“The Ecology of Organizational Growth”), Sociology of Development (“Overlapping Ecologies”), and European Journal of Social theory ("Between Social Spaces").
 By contrasting the Chicago School ecological approach with Pierre Bourdieu’s field-theoretic approach, I argue that, as a spatial metaphor, ecology emphasizes less on power or domination but more on processes of interaction over space and time.
 It is especially useful for analyzing emergent social spaces such as a highly fluid city like Chicago in the 1920s or a rapidly developing legal services market in early 21st century China, where possibilities of growth and change are enormous.
-While this ecological approach to sociology that I am developing remains a work in progress, its ultimate aim is to provide a Simmelian theory of social spaces as an alternative to Pierre Bourdieu’s field theory and Niklas Luhmann’s theory of autopoietic social systems.
+While this ecological and processual approach that I am developing remains a work in progress, its ultimate aim is to provide a Simmelian theory of social spaces as an alternative to Pierre Bourdieu’s field theory and Niklas Luhmann’s theory of autopoietic social systems.